Latest construction information

 - Ground works next to house 9 for paving and stone laying may cause disturbing noise.

-- Deliveries for the new chemical storage building can crowd goods reception, coordinated with Campus Managment.
+- Deliveries to the new chemical storage building can crowd the goods reception, coordinated with Campus Managment.

 Noise from demolition work at Building 5 K1, for shorter periods and primarily locally in Building 5 on the floors above K1.

 GENERAL INFORMATION ABOUT the CONSTRUCTION OF NEW ÅNGSTRÖM (STAGE 4)